awayken/jSimpleFader/readme.md

 </script>
 ```

-Browse the `demo.html` file to see it in action.
+Browse the `demo.html` file to see it in action or browse the [Github Page](http://awayken.github.com/jSimpleFader/).